JeelBhalodia/SWT-Sentiment_Analysis/README.md

 	Higher Order Functions either accept a function as an argument or return a function for further processing.
 Higher Order Functions give our code flexibility.
 By abstracting what functions are applied or returned, we gain more control of our program's behavior.
 ____________________

-If you are thinking that the lenggth of the code is a bit small, please click [here]().
+If you are thinking that the length of the code is a bit small and my grades might affect, please click [here]().